HotPotatoC/twitter-clone/README.md

 - [ ] Pagination on search results (SS)
 - [ ] Toggle dark mode and light mode (CS)

-# Improvements
+# Improvements (?)

 - [ ] Tweet threads
 - [ ] Hashtags and mentions
-- [ ] Notifications with Redis pubsub & websockets (?)
+- [ ] Notifications with Redis pubsub & websockets
 - [ ] Bookmarks
 - [ ] Lists
 - [ ] Trending section

 # Disclaimer

 `twitter-clone` is created for educational purposes only.

-I do not work for Twitter nor Twitter the copyright holder have any associations with this experiment.
+I do not work for Twitter nor Twitter the company itself has any associations / involvements in this project.